qcfu-bu/CLC/README.md

 ### coq : Current formalizations

 - hclc  : Heap semantics for core Calculus of Linear Constructions.
 - cilc  : Formalization of Calculus of Inductive Linear Constructions.
 - cclc  : Formalization of Concurrent Calculus of Linear Constructions.
+- cclc2 : Formalization of Concurrent Calculus of Linear Constructions with interpreted duality.

 ### src : Source code for CCILC prototype implementation.